Convergence of uniform triangulations under the Cardy embedding: Introduction

 \notion{Liouville quantum gravity} (LQG) is another approach for constructing a random surface, which takes the perspective of conformal geometry.
 Since the foundational work of Polyakov \cite{polyakov-qg1}, LQG has been an active research area in theoretical physics.
 The mathematical study of LQG was initiated by Duplantier and Sheffield \cite{shef-kpz}.
 The idea is to consider an instance $h$ of the Gaussian free field (GFF) on a planar domain $D$ and study the surface with volume measure $e^{\gamma h}d^2z$.
 This definition does not make rigorous sense since $h$ is a distribution and not a function.
 However, by first regularizing $h$ and then taking a limit, for each $\gamma\in (0,2)$, the random area measure $\mu_h\defeq e^{\gamma h}\,d^2z$ on $D$ is well defined and nontrivial.
 If $D$ has a nontrivial boundary, the measure $\xi_h\defeq e^{\gamma h/2}dz$ on $\p D$ can also be defined.
 Very recently, Ding, Dubédat, Dunlap, and Falconet \cite{DDDF19} and Gwynne and Miller \cite{GM-metric} proved that one may construct a unique metric (i.e., a distance function) $d_h$ by regularizing the metric tensor $e^{2\gamma h/\dim_\gamma}(dx^2+dy^2)$, where $\dim_\gamma$ is the Hausdorff dimension of the surface \cite{gp-kpz}.
-For $\gamma=\sqrt{8/3}$, this metric agrees with the metric constructed earlier by Miller and Sheffield \cite{lqg-tbm1,lqg-tbm2,lqg-tbm3}, which gives a metric space with the law of a Brownian surface.
+For $\gamma=\sqrt{8/3}$, this metric agrees with the metric constructed earlier by Miller and Sheffield \cite{lqg-tbm1,lqg-tbm2,lqg-tbm3}, which gives a metric space with the law of a Brownian surface, \xncomment{namely the random metric measure spaces which describe the scaling limits of uniform planar maps as mentioned in the previous paragraph}.
 There is a coordinate change rule depending on $\gamma$ that relates fields on two conformally equivalent domains such that $(d_h, \mu_h,\xi_h)$ is invariant under conformal maps.
-The random geometry defined by $(h,d_h,\mu_h,\xi_h)$ is called $\gamma$-LQG.
+The random geometry defined by $(h,d_h,\mu_h,\xi_h)$ is called $\gamma$-LQG. \xncomment{We refer to Section~\ref{subsec:lqg} for more details.}